-F16.1 Examining Boards : General Regulations
+F15.1 Examining Boards : General Regulations

-- There shall be an examining board for each award of the University Examining boards shall be accountable to the Academic Board and shall have a constitution approved by or on behalf of the Academic Board.
-Examining boards shall include the external examiner(s) approved by the Academic Board - F16.1.2R The Academic Board may prescribe the terms of reference and composition for types of examining boards.
-These shall be specified in the assessment regulations for the award. - Faculties shall provide full administrative and secretariat support for examining boards and shall ensure that all such boards maintain comprehensive and accurate records of proceedings which comply with any requirements of the University issued by the Academic Registrar and that the minutes of all examining boards are submitted to the Academic Registrar as soon after the examining board meeting as is practical.
+- F15.1.1R There shall be an examining board for each award of the University Examining boards shall be accountable to the Academic Board and shall have a constitution approved by or on behalf of the Academic Board.
+Examining boards shall include the external examiner(s) approved by the Academic Board - F15.1.2R The Academic Board may prescribe the terms of reference and composition for types of examining boards.
+These shall be specified in the assessment regulations for the award.

-- F16.1.4P Link to http://acreg.uwe.ac.uk/ (notes of guidance to committee secretaries) - F16.1.5R An examining board shall normally be chaired by the Executive Dean of the relevant faculty (or equivalent) or by an appropriately senior member of academic staff nominated by the Executive Dean. - F16.1.6RNo student shall be a member of an examining board for his or her programme or attend an examiners' meeting for such programme other than as a candidate for assessment.
-No member of staff who is enrolled on a module/unit of study or registered for an award under consideration by the board shall be a member of the board whilst the module/unit of study is under discussion. - The quorum of an examining board shall be two thirds of the members eligible to attend.
+- F15.1.3R Faculties shall provide full administrative and secretariat support for examining boards and shall ensure that all such boards maintain comprehensive and accurate records of proceedings which comply with any requirements of the University issued by the Academic Registrar and that the minutes of all examining boards are submitted to the Academic Registrar as soon after the examining board meeting as is practical. - F15.1.4P Link to http://acreg.uwe.ac.uk/ (committee chairs and secretaries handbook) - F15.1.5R An examining board shall normally be chaired by the Executive Dean of the relevant faculty (or equivalent) or by an appropriately senior member of academic staff nominated by the Executive Dean. - F15.1.6R No student shall be a member of an examining board for his or her programme or attend an examiners' meeting for such programme other than as a candidate for assessment.
+No member of staff who is enrolled on a module/unit of study or registered for an award under consideration by the board shall be a member of the board whilst the module/unit of study is under discussion. - F15.1.7R The quorum of an examining board shall be two thirds of the members eligible to attend.
 For non modular programmes the quorum shall include the chief external examiner and at least one other external examiner where awards are to be recommended.
 For modular programmes the quorum shall include the chief external examiner for the award board and at least one external examiner at the field board.
-An examining board which does not include an external examiner either in person or via a video, telephone or other link is not authorised to assess students for an award or for credit or to recommend the grant of an award to a student. - F16.1.8RNo other body or person may act on behalf of the Academic Board in recommending the award of credit or granting of an award or in amending the properly executed decision of an examining board acting within its terms of reference - Where there is a disagreement between the external examiner(s) and the internal examiners which cannot be resolved through discussion, the decision of the external examiner(s) shall normally be accepted as final by the examining board.
-Any unresolved disagreement between external examiners shall be referred to the Chair of the Academic Board for determination. - F16.1.10R No recommendation for the grant of an award may be made without the written consent of the approved external examiner(s). - The proceedings of an examining board are binding on its members and confidential to it, to a panel of its members or to a review panel authorised by the Academic Board, or to such officers as may be authorised by the Vice-Chancellor for the purpose of considering an application for review of a decision of an examining board
+An examining board which does not include an external examiner either in person or via a video, telephone or other link is not authorised to assess students for an award or for credit or to recommend the grant of an award to a student. - F15.1.8R No other body or person may act on behalf of the Academic Board in recommending the award of credit or granting of an award or in amending the properly executed decision of an examining board acting within its terms of reference - F15.1.9R Where there is a disagreement between the external examiner(s) and the internal examiners which cannot be resolved through discussion, the decision of the external examiner(s) shall normally be accepted as final by the examining board.
+Any unresolved disagreement between external examiners shall be referred to the Chair of the Academic Board for determination. - F15.1.10R No recommendation for the grant of an award may be made without the written consent of the approved external examiner(s). - F15.1.11R The proceedings of an examining board are binding on its members and confidential to it, to a panel of its members or to a review panel authorised by the Academic Board, or to such officers as may be authorised by the Vice-Chancellor for the purpose of considering an application for review of a decision of an examining board

-F16.1.12 Reconvened Examining Boards
+F15.1.12 Reconvened Examining Boards